-On behalf of Kadish & Anthony Law Group posted in Business Litigation on Friday, May 18, 2018.
+On behalf of Kadish & Associates Law Group posted in Business Litigation on Friday, May 18, 2018.

 Business owners usually try to take all the steps they can to protect their business.
 One thing that they need to make sure that they are doing is protecting it from deceptive practices claims.
 These can be devastating because Arizona laws stipulate that these issues can be treated as misdemeanors.

 One thing to note is that Arizona doesn’t consider the Uniform Deceptive Trade Practices Act.
 Instead, it relies on state law to handle these matters.
 Some of the things that are forbidden include bait-and-switch cases, false advertising and tampering with the odometer of a vehicle.